FF:AJ15001 American Literature 1865-1910 - Course Information

 - Teaching methods

-- The class sessions will include short lectures, students presentations, team work, class discussion, and response papers.
+- The class sessions will include short lectures, team work, class discussion, and response papers.

 - Assessment methods

-- Assessment: For full credit: Class participation 10% In-class response papers 30% Oral presentation or keyword definition 20% Paper proposal and annotated bib.
-10% Research paper 30% For partial credit: Class participation 30% In-class response papers 70% Assignment Guidelines Participation You are expected to attend all class sessions, to have read the assigned readings for each week, and to actively participate in class discussion.
-If you must miss a class due to serious illness or family emergency, please e-mail Kateřina Prajznerová at email@example.com with an explanation in advance or soon afterwards.
-In-class response papers Purpose: To read critically, notice details, take notes, make connections, return to key passages, gain a deeper appreciation of the assigned texts, take notes and gradually build up a course portfolio, clearly formulate one’s own thoughts in writing, get regular personalized feedback from the instructor, be prepared to participate in class discussion, practice writing about literature in preparation for the state exam.
+- For full credit: Class participation 10%; In-class response papers 30%; Paper proposal and annotated bibliography 20%; Research paper 40%.
+For partial credit: Class participation 30%; In-class response papers 70%.
+You are expected to attend all class sessions, to have read the assigned readings for each week and bring the primary texts (in print or digital form) to class so you can actively participate in class discussion.
+If you must miss a class due to serious illness or family emergency, please e-mail Petra Slavickova at firstname.lastname@example.org (weeks 1–8) or James Little at email@example.com (weeks 10–13) with an explanation no later than 24 hours afterwards.
+In-class response papers: Purpose: To read critically, notice details, take notes, make connections, return to key passages, gain a deeper appreciation of the assigned texts, and gradually build up a course portfolio, clearly formulate one’s own thoughts in writing, get regular personalized feedback from the instructor, be prepared to participate in class discussion, practice writing about literature in preparation for the state exam.
 Form: Answer one of the two suggested thinking questions or discuss a topic/issue of your choice.
-Content: No research, “only” your own creative / critical thoughts and discoveries and opinions based on the primary reading, close textual analysis, narrow focus (particular themes, images, narrative techniques, characters, relationships, issues, contexts, and so on).
+Content: Your own creative / critical thoughts and discoveries and opinions based on the primary reading, close textual analysis, narrow focus (particular themes, images, narrative techniques, characters, relationships, issues, contexts, and so on).
 Style: Clear argumentation, logical organization (introduction, main body, conclusion), a coherent paragraph written in complete sentences, integrated citations, academic language.
-Due dates: In class on Oct.
-13, Oct.
-20, Oct.
-27, Nov.
-3, Nov.
-10, Nov.
-24, and Dec.
-11. Presentation (optional) Purpose: To orally yet clearly express your own observations, articulate and support an argument, use a variety of audiovisual aids, lead a discussion, respond to comments from the class.
-Form: Fifteen to twenty minutes of being in charge of the class, written outline (including a title) and bibliography, additional materials pertinent to the topic (optional).
-Content: Your own creative / critical thoughts and discoveries and opinions based on the primary reading and supported by / in dialogue with two or three secondary sources (you may use the suggested readings).
-Style: Easy to follow argumentation, logical organization (preview, introduction of the thesis and secondary sources, main points, supporting evidence, conclusion, discussion), appropriate pacing, variety of presentation strategies (textual examples and audiovisual aids), interaction with the audience (eye-contact, gestures, rhetorical questions, check-up questions, discussion questions), use of spoken discourse markers (pauses, repetitions and restatements, sign posting and transitions, short sentences, simple words, loud voice, clear articulation), you may refer to your notes occasionally but do not read.
-Due date: Sign up during the first or second class session.
-Then submit the presentation outline and bibliography as an echo-assignment in elf by noon on the previous Monday.
-Key-word definition (optional) Purpose: To begin the first stages of research related to the course and potentially to the research paper.
-Content: Your own definition of a particular concept, place, relationship, phenomenon, event, feature, etc., inspired by the primary readings and supported by information from at least two secondary sources (you may use the suggested readings).
-Form: One page, a works cited list, double spaced, MLA format.
-Style: A fully developed paragraph, integrated citations, academic language.
-Due date: Submit as an echo assignment in elf by noon on Monday, Nov.
-22. Paper proposal and annotated bibliography Purpose: To organize the results of your research, to articulate your main argument regarding a topic of your choice, to receive feedback from your instructor, to get ready to write the research paper.
-Content: A concise introduction to your topic, a list of your research questions, a preliminary version of your main argument, an outline of structure, a list of the primary as well as (about four substantial) secondary sources you have consulted so far and plan to integrate into your paper, a five-sentence summary of each source highlighting why it is useful to you.
+Paper proposal and annotated bibliography: Purpose: To organize the results of your research, to articulate your main argument regarding a topic of your choice, to receive feedback from your instructor, to get ready to write the research paper.
+Content: A concise introduction to your topic, a list of your research questions, a preliminary version of your main argument, an outline of your paper’s structure, a list of the primary as well as (at least four) secondary sources you have consulted so far and plan to integrate into your paper, a five-sentence summary of each source highlighting why it is useful to you.
 Form: Title, a full paragraph or a detailed outline (about 300 words), an annotated list of sources, MLA format, double-spaced.
 Style: Academic language, complete bibliographic information.
-Due date: Submit as an echo-assignment in elf by noon on Monday, Dec.
-6. Research paper Purpose: To examine some aspect of American literature that interests you, to develop your ideas with the help of a variety of sources, to formulate an argument and support it by convincing evidence.
+Research paper: Purpose: To examine a specific aspect of American literature that interests you, to develop your ideas with the help of a variety of sources, to formulate an argument and support it by convincing evidence.
 Content: Preferably, your paper will focus on one (or two or three) of the works we have studied.
-You may also discuss an author whose work we have not looked at but who is in some way connected to the issues we have covered.
-You may analyze various literary features (the use of imagery, sources, style) through one critical approach or another, but we especially welcome interdisciplinary perspectives that in some way connect literature with history, geography etc. You are encouraged to draw on the themes that emerged (and re-emerged) in class discussions, in your response papers, and / or your presentation / keyword definition.
+You may also discuss the work of an American author which we have not looked at but which was written between 1865 and 1910.
+You may analyze various literary features (the use of imagery, sources, style) through various critical approaches.
+You are encouraged to draw on the themes that emerged (and re-emerged) in class discussions, or in your response papers.
 Form: Five to six pages (about 2000 words), MLA format, endnotes or footnotes only for informative / explanatory notes.
 Style: Strong argument, clear organization, coherent paragraphs, integrated citations and references, academic language.
-Due date: Submit as an echo-assignment in elf by noon on Wednesday Jan.
-12 by noon (1st re-sit Jan.
-26, 2 re-sit Feb.
-9).

 - Language of instruction